osh3276/cynthium/docs/usage.rst

 7. Export Results
 *****************

+Use **File → Export Manual Path** to save the current waypoints (x, y, z) as a CSV file, or **File → Export Auto Path** to save the computed autopath coordinates.

-Use the *Export* menu item (or button) to save simulation statistics as CSV.
+Use **File → Export Simulation Data** (Ctrl+E) to save the full simulation statistics and path waypoints as CSV.
 The CSV contains one row per simulation run with all the statistics listed above, suitable for external analysis in Excel, MATLAB, or pandas.

+Use **File → Export Settings...** to save all current configuration — rover preset and custom values, autopath weights/algorithm/strategy/path mode, bicubic flag, waypoints, and session info (site path, datetime, map type) — as a JSON file.
+This lets you restore a complete working session later.

+8. Import Custom Data
+*********************

+**File → Import GeoTIFF...** (Ctrl+I) opens a custom GeoTIFF elevation raster and validates that its coordinate reference system (CRS) matches the required lunar south-pole stereographic projection (``+proj=stere +lat_0=-90 +lon_0=0 +k=1 +R=1737400 +units=m``).
+If the CRS is missing or does not match, a warning is shown explaining the requirement.
+Use **File → Open** (Ctrl+O) to load a GeoTIFF without CRS validation.

+**File → Import Settings...** reads a previously exported JSON settings file and restores the rover parameters, autopath configuration, and waypoints.
+If the settings include a site path that still exists on disk, the site is loaded automatically.

 Troubleshooting
 ***************